History: First Issued: April 16, 1993. Last Revised: February 18, 2010.

-7.2.1 Annually, all EPA Employees are required to file a disclosure by completing the on-line disclosure form for Conflicts of Interest (COI).
+7.2.1 Annually, all EHRA Employees are required to file a disclosure by completing the on-line disclosure form for Conflicts of Interest (COI).

 7.2.2 The COI form must be updated at the time of submitting any proposal for external funding, under the circumstances described in 7.1, and at any time circumstances change, or new reportable events occur, requiring amendment of the form.

 7.2.3 At the time of submitting any proposal for external funding of instructional, research or service activities, the employee must review his/her COI disclosure and ensure that any real or apparent conflicts of interest are managed or mitigated by a management plan, or eliminated.

 7.2.4 The disclosing employee’s Unit Head will review the COI disclosure and approve for submission to the Dean/Vice Chancellor.
 The Dean may designate in writing a responsible official at the level of Assistant or Associate Dean to act in his/her behalf in making conflicts of interest evaluations.

 7.2.5 If the employee and unit head are unable to formulate or agree on a conflict management plan, they will engage the Dean/Vice Chancellor or the Dean’s/Vice Chancellor’s designated official, who will develop a plan and or resolve any dispute.

 7.2.6 In the event that an affected employee does not agree with the Dean’s decision regarding conflicts of interest management, the employee may appeal the decision to the Vice-Chancellor for Research, whose decision will be final.
 The Vice-Chancellor for Research shall receive advice from a Conflicts of Interest Committee annually appointed by the Vice Chancellor for Research and Innovation to review and make recommendations for management, mitigation, or elimination of the conflict of interest.